dnjackson/eos/content/drafts/Noosphere.md

 ## Intro

 This is an attempt to apply the concept design framework of [EOS](https://essenceofsoftware.com) to Gordon Brander’s [Noosphere](https://subconscious.substack.com/p/noosphere-a-protocol-for-thought).
-Because I don’t understand Noosphere well, it will no doubt contain many errors, but it seemed like a fun and potentially useful exercise, both as a test for concept design and perhaps also to offer a different perspective to the design of Noosphere itself.
+Because I don’t understand Noosphere well, it will no doubt contain many errors, but it seemed like a fun and useful exercise, both as a test for concept design and perhaps also to offer a different perspective to the design of Noosphere itself.

 ## Identifying concepts